BettyAfolabi/AtmosChart/README.md

 # Hi, This is AtmosChart
-    Where you can view the trends of the temperature and humidity conditions in Lagos City
+    Where you can view the forecast trends of the temperature and humidity conditions of any City

 ## Getting Started